micmath/fortune-cookies-astro/README.md

 ### Step 6: Update package.json

-Add a start script to `package.json`:
+Add a `start` script to the project `package.json`.
+You should only need to update the script named `start` and can leave the other scripts as they are:

 ```json
 {